pulumi/docs/content/blog/lambdas-as-lambdas-the-magic-of-simple-serverless-functions/index.md

 Despite all those issues, Pulumi is able to make that original application code work and it is able to magically effectively translate the above into a working Lambda.
-The real secret sauce here is that, by leveraging real languages, we can stand on the shoulders of all the great compiler work underpinning them.
+The real secret sauce here is that, by leveraging familiar languages, we can stand on the shoulders of all the great compiler work underpinning them.

 So let's dig in -- how does this all really work?